-We are continuing to work hard to minimise any potential delays to imminent retirement housing moves caused by the pandemic.
+We are working hard to minimise any potential delays to imminent retirement housing moves.
+For instance:

 - Where clergy are delaying retirement during the current crisis this will not adversely affect already reserved retirement housing.

-- Also in line with government advice, some house moves are beginning to take place.
+- Also in line with government advice, house moves can continue to take place.